Transformers learn to implement preconditioned gradient descent for in-context learning: Introduction

+More specifically, we investigate the learning of gradient-based methods.
+It is hard to mathematically formulate what it means to learn gradient descent for general functions with transformers.
+Yet, \citet{garg2022can} elegantly examine it in the specific setting of ICL for learning functions.
+Empirical evidence suggests that transformers indeed learn to implement gradient descent, after training on random instances of linear regression~\citep{garg2022can,akyurek2022learning,von2022transformers}.
+Motivated by these observations, we theoretically investigate the loss landscape of a simple transformer architecture based on \emphh{ attention without softmax}~\citep{schlag2021linear,von2022transformers} (see \autoref{sec:problem} for details).

-Our main contributions are the following: \begin{list}{--}{\leftmargin=2.5em} \item We provide a complete characterization of the unique global optimum of a single-layer transformer with linear attentions.
+\emphh{Summary of our main results.} Our main contributions are the following: \begin{list}{$\blacktriangleright$}{\leftmargin=1.5em} \item We provide a complete characterization of the global optimum of a single-layer linear transformer.
 In particular, we observe that, with the optimal parameters, the transformer implements a single step of preconditioned gradient descent.
 Notably, the preconditioning matrix not only adapts to the distribution of input data but also to the variance caused by data inadequacy.
-We present this result in Theorem \ref{t:single_layer_non_isotropic} in Section \ref{s:single_layer}.
+We present this result in \autoref{thm:main_single} in \autoref{sec:single}.

 \item Next, we focus on a subset of the transformer parameter space, defined by a special sparsity condition \eqref{eq:sparse_attention}.
-Such a parameter configuration allows us to formulate training transformers as a search over \emph{$k$-step adaptive gradient-based algorithms}.
-Theorem \ref{t:two_layer} characterizes the global minimizers of the training objective of a two-layer linear transformer over isotropic regression instances, and shows that the optima correspond to gradient descent with adaptive stepsizes.
-In Theorem \ref{t:L_layer_P_0}, we consider the more general setting of \emph{multilayer} transformers, where covariates have \emph{anisotropic covariance}.
-We show that certain critical points of the in-context loss induce a preconditioned gradient algorithm, where the preconditioner adapts to the distribution of input data, and resembles algorithms such as Newton's method.
+Such a parameter configuration allows us to formulate training transformers as a search over \emph{$k$-step adaptive gradient-based algorithms}. \autoref{t:two_layer} characterizes the global minimizers of the training objective of a two-layer linear transformer over isotropic regression instances, and shows that the optima correspond to gradient descent with adaptive stepsizes.
+For multilayer transformers, \autoref{t:L_layer_P_0} demonstrates that gradient descent, with a data-dependent preconditioning, can be derived from a critical point of the training objective.